FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 4. Message Tweaking: Kafka uses system calls before delivering a message.
 Therefore, the messages are sensitive to modifications.
 Tweaking messages reduces the performance of Kafka to a greater extent.
 The performance is not impacted only under the condition of not changing the message.

 5. Data Storage: Apache Kafka is not a recommended option for storing large sets of data.
 If the data is stored for a long period, the redundant copies of it are also stored.
-When this happens the app must be ready to compromise its performance.
+When this happens, the app must be ready to compromise its performance.
 For this reason, only use Kafka if there is a need to store data for a short period.

 ## Conclusion